JSPOON3R/JSPOON3R.github.io/demo-pages/webfuse-demo-spaces/Spaces/ABN-Amro Custom Pin Flow/instructions.md

 2. Open the assisted space you are using on the "Active Sessions" tab
 3. Scroll to the bottom and click "Start Co-Browsing"
 4. Respind in Studio

-### Presentation Tips
-- Ensure the Prospect knows this is a low effort, custom flow
-- Mention that the Session can be picked up outside of Webfuse with Webhooks